quanser/ACC-Competition-2025/Software_Guides/physical_qcar2_software_setup_instructions.md

 2. Extract the content of ACC_Resources folder inside the Downloads folder.

-3. Run the setup_linux.py to configure your development environment
+3. Run the `setup_qcar2.py` file to configure your development environment

 How your system should look like: